Jasmine Pradissitto: Early life and education

+From 1996-2016 she was The Director of a company she co-founded which was one of the first STEAM outreach companies in the UK.

 Career

 Pradissitto’s work primarily focusses on issues of environmentalism, ecology, sustainability and the intersection between art and science, and has been exhibited at over 65 exhibitions and shows worldwide.
-As well as being a painter, she has become best known for both her sculptures made of recycled plastics and her unique use of Noxtek, a geopolymer that absorbs the harmful pollutant nitrogen dioxide from the air.
+As well as being a painter, she has become best known for both her sculptures made of recycled plastics and her unique use of Noxorb, a geopolymer that absorbs the harmful pollutant nitrogen dioxide from the air.
 She spent two years pioneering Noxtek's use for art and is currently the only artist in the world licensed to the use the geopolymer in their work.